daitangio/ping_minion/README.md

 The file wil have tre column: url, result and time taken in microsecond (1^10-6 precision).
 See the "simple csv encoding" test for a more complete example.

+# Developing

+Refer to Dockerfile for an example of a dockerized development enviornment.
+To test drive try

+  iex -S mix < test-loop.exs

 ## Known issue
 ### hackney compilation trouble